acphotinakis/HPC-Blockchain/DEEP_DIVE.md

 # Deep Dive: Parallelizing Blockchain Computations

 This document provides an exhaustive, byte-level explanation of the "Parallelizing Blockchain Computations" project.
-It synthesizes information from the project's documentation (`PROPOSAL.md`, `STRUCTURE.md`, `IMPLEMENTATION_PLAN.md`, etc.) and the conceptual C++/MPI source structure to offer a complete and in-depth understanding of its architecture, algorithms, and implementation.
+It synthesizes information from the project's documentation and source structure to offer a complete and in-depth understanding of its architecture, algorithms, and implementation, including correctness arguments, performance analysis, and failure modeling.

 ---